-We have adopted a policy with respect to the compensation payable to our non-employee directors.
-Under this policy, each non-employee director is eligible to receive compensation for his or her service consisting of a \$40,000 annual cash retainer and equity awards.
+On May 22, 2017, the Board of Directors adopted a policy with respect to the compensation payable to our non-employee directors.
+The Board of Directors amended and restated the independent director compensation policy effective June 12, 2019 and June 17, 2021 (as amended and restated, the "Non-Employee Director Compensation Policy").
+Under the Non-Employee Director Compensation Policy, each non-employee director is eligible to receive compensation for his or her service consisting of a \$45,000 annual cash retainer and equity awards.
 In addition to the annual cash retainer, under the program, non-employee directors receive additional payments for service as the Board Chairperson, Committee Chair, or a committee member of the Board of Directors in the following amounts:

-Retainer

-Position (\$)
+Position Retainer (\$)

-Board Chairperson 30,000
+Board Chairperson 35,000

 Audit Committee Chair 20,000

 Compensation Committee Chair 15,000

 Nominating and Governance Committee Chair 10,000

 Audit Committee Member 10,000

 Compensation Committee Member 7,500

 Nominating and Governance Committee Member 5,000

-Equity awards for non-employee directors consist of (i) an initial equity award consisting of options to purchase shares equal to 40,000 shares of our outstanding common stock upon first appointment to our Board of Directors, which vest monthly over a period of three years, subject to the non-employee director's continued service on the Board of Directors, (ii) annual equity awards consisting of options to purchase 20,000 shares of our outstanding common stock vesting 12 months after the grant date, subject to the non-employee director's continued service on the Board of Directors, and (iii) for the Board Chairperson, a one-time equity award consisting of options to purchase shares equal to 100,000 shares of our outstanding common stock upon taking office as Board Chairperson, which vest monthly over a period of three years, subject to the non-employee director's continued service on the Board of Directors.
+Equity grants for non-employee directors consist of (i) an initial non-qualified stock option to purchase shares of our common stock at a fixed dollar value equal to \$750,000 issued upon first appointment to our Board of Directors, which vests monthly over a period of three years, subject to the non-employee director's continued service on the Board of Directors; (ii) an annual equity grant at a fixed dollar value equal to \$375,000, of which 75% of the value shall be issued as a non-qualified stock option and 25% of the value shall be issued as restricted stock units, with the stock options valued based on a 30-day average price as of the date of grant and a Black-Scholes factor and vesting on the first anniversary of the grant date and the restricted stock units valued based on a 30-day average price as of the date of grant and vesting on the first anniversary of the date of grant, subject to the non-employee directors' continued service on the Board of Directors; and (iii) an initial equity award consisting of options to purchase 100,000 shares of our common stock upon first appointment to serve as Chairperson of our Board of Directors, which vest monthly over a period of three years, subject to the Chairperson's continued service on the Board of Directors.
+All equity grants issued under the Non-Employee Director Compensation Policy will vest 100% upon a change-in-control of the Company.
 The annual equity awards are typically granted in June.